-Latest articles about Faraday
+Latest articles about the Faraday area

 Property company Delancey has been forced by huge local community pressure to reconsider their redevelopment offer for Elephant & Castle Shopping Centre and the London College of Communication site.
 700 formal objections were lodged.
 Less than 4% of the proposed 1,000 homes were to be at social rent.
 The plans failed to meaningfully address the future of existing traders, including the large cluster of Latin American businesses.
 Delancey, based in the Virgin Islands (an alleged tax haven), are projected to make a profit of £154 million from the scheme.